2 Different Types of Eagles in Tennessee

 Feeding

-• Golden eagles are carnivorous birds of prey and feed mainly on small mammals, such as rabbits, squirrels, marmots, and birds and reptiles.
+• Golden eagles are carnivorous birds of prey that feed mainly on small mammals, such as rabbits, squirrels, marmots, birds, and reptiles.

 • They have been known to hunt prey as large as young deer and coyotes.